sammy78952/Project-introduction/README.md

 # Current development progress
 We can’t generate random blocks repeatedly and we haven’t joined the scoring system yet.
 We will add start and pause buttons later.

+In the future, we will design a web page and let our mini game execute on the web page.